cpinitiative/usaco-guide/content/2_General/Contests.md

 id: contests
 title: Contests
 author: Benjamin Qi
-description: Contests that I participate in, as well as a few tools.
+description: Contests that I participate in as well as a few tools.
 ---

 See [clist.by](https://clist.by/coder/bqi343/) for an extensive list of contests.